Student Money Survey 2017 – Results

 Financial worries can increase mental health difficulties and experiencing mental health difficulties can worsen ability to take care of finances.

-Asking for help can be tough sometimes, but don't forget there are organisations which exist purely to support students: start with the ones listed here.
+Asking for help can be tough sometimes, but don't forget there are organisations which exist purely to support students.

 - Student life is constantly a battle between surviving and eating and getting an education